 And that tour will include Europe and Scandinavia as well?

-You talked a lot about reconnecting with Gary, Graham, and Robin but actually, you did it already in 2005 when you released the album TALES OF ROCK’N ROLL.
+You talked a lot about reconnecting with Gary, Graham, and Robin, but you did it in 2005 when you released TALES OF ROCK’N ROLL.
 Why didn’t it lead to something more back then?

-Michael Schenker: Michael Voss, he became the lead singer because I was ready to make a demo.
+Michael Schenker: Michael Voss became the lead singer because I was ready to make a demo.
 I was working with Herman Rarebell and Pete Way at the time.
-I was working on the live project, and I went to make a demo, and I asked Michael “Can you help me with some vocals?”
+I was working on the live project, and I went to make a demo, and I asked Michael, “Can you help me with some vocals?”
 But he was saying; he can actually sing.
 So, that ended up him singing quite a few songs.
 Then we had all of these other musicians on there and then a few different singers as well.
-Then, of course, we had Doogie on there, which was a fantastic contribution and it was great chemistry.
-Then Michael Voss signed a solo deal and all over sudden he wasn’t available.
+Then, of course, we had Doogie on there, which was a fantastic contribution, and it was great chemistry.
+Then Michael Voss signed a solo deal, and all of a sudden, he wasn’t available.
 Then Robin McAuley helped me out in America, and Michael Voss was available for Japan, and then Doogie was available for Europe.
-At the same time Pete Way got sick and then on somebody, asked Francis to join so, we can continue, and that’s how Francis got in, and the line-up was ready.
+At the same time, Pete Way got sick, and then somebody asked Francis to join so we could continue, and that’s how Francis got in, and the line-up was ready.